Last updated on May 14th, 2019

 If you’re a foreign investor looking to start a business in the United States, you’ll need to apply for an investor’s visa.
-You’ll choose between either an E-2 temporary visa, or an EB-5 permanent visa (sometimes called an EB-5 green card).
-Giving you the information to choose between these two visa opportunities will help you save both time and money.
+You’ll choose between either an E-2 temporary visa or an EB-5 permanent visa (sometimes called an EB-5 green card).

 The E-2 Temporary Visa

 Holding an E-2 visa allows an individual and their family to enter and work in the United States for a set period.
 During that time, they are expected to invest in, work for, and provide documentation of a successful business.
 Either the visa holder or other investors from the same country must own the business throughout that period of time.

 In order to qualify for an E-2 visa, you must make a “substantial” investment in your enterprise.
 Whether an amount qualifies as “substantial” is based on your business’s needs.
 While the U.S. State Department suggests $150,000 as a minimum investment, your local consulate may adjust this number at their discretion.